 The offer must be of a new contract to come into effect as soon as the previous contract ends and must be such that:

-For example: A company decides to combine its head office and regional teams and create a ‘centre of excellence’ in the location where the head office already is.
+A company decides to combine its head office and regional teams and create a ‘centre of excellence’ in the location where the head office already is.
 A new organisation structure is drawn up which involves some head count reductions.
 The company intends that all employees should have the opportunity to apply for posts in the new structure.
 Those unsuccessful at interview will be made redundant.
 At the time this is implemented, one of the existing members of the head office team is on ordinary maternity leave.
 As such, she has a prior right to be offered a suitable available vacancy in the new organisation without having to go through the competitive interview process.